BungaRazvan/confluence-link/README.md

-## Obs2Con Flux
+## Confluence Link

-Welcome to the `Obs2Con Flux` project.
+Welcome to the `Confluence Link` project.
 The objective of this project is to make it easy to write documentation on Obsidian and quicky create a Confluence page to share with you team members.

 ## Setting things up